Vriom-grafisk/Vriom-20th-Century-Cathode/README.md

 * Major pipeline cleanup
 * New dark mode settings
 * Improved graphics, bezels and reflections for Nintendo consoles
+* Improved scaling for plus one integer modes

 **v 1.0.2** 2026.04.03